Milton Street Motive Power Depot By Spencer Anderson

 The motive power featured on Milton Street is typical of the locomotives seen in the Motherwell area at the time.
 Mainly ex-LMS and BR Standards, but there are also some representatives of the LNER.
 Locomotives range from humble 0-4-0 Pugs to 4-6-2 Pacifics and 2-10-0 freight loco's.
 Despite the attempts of Joe Loftus and Keith Brown, Milton Street MPD remains a diesel free zone (except when my back is turned!)

 The loco's are all detailed, weathered and DCC chipped and although mainly from my collection, others come from the 12AD members.

 With the input of ideas from the other group members, different scenes sprang up across the layout, from the gossiping 'wifeys' outside the wash-house, to the used car lot, to the seagull perched upon the stove chimney on the lean-to.
 A lot more ideas for further details have been bandied about and these will make their way onto Milton Street in due course.
 A recent addition to the layout is a small wagon repair works, accessed only from the turntable.

-Milton Street made its exhibition debut at Perth in June 2013, since then has attended a number of exhibitions both North and South of the border, with its next appearance at the Wakefield MRS show in November 2017, alongside Eaglesham.
+Milton Street made its exhibition debut at Perth in June 2013, since then has attended a number of exhibitions both North and South of the border, with its next appearance at the Preston Model Railway show in March 2019, alongside Eaglesham.
 Milton Street MPD has also appeared in print in the April 2014 edition of Hornby Magazine and December 2015 issue of British Railway Modelling Magazine.

 For more photo's of Milton Street MPD, please see the Gallery Page.